whlapinel/sep-setting-mgr-v3/progress_log.md

 # PROGRESS LOG

+## 7/20

+- Spent all morning re-working calendar.
+Using a nested map, which seemed overwhelmingly complex at first and took me a long time to get comfortable working with it.
+But this is a lot more efficient than what I had before.

 ## 7/19

 - Removed assign buttons from dashboard calendar (at this point I want assign rooms to be admin privilege, in keeping with current practices)